A Gasoline Versus Alcohol Comparison

 By KillerRONS.COM’s James Monroe and Scott Offermann

-Last year we wrote a driver tutorial called “It’s in the Details” for www.thisisbracketracing.com.
+Previously, we wrote a driver tutorial called “It’s in the Details” for www.thisisbracketracing.com.
 That article focused on the preparation of the race car as well as the mental preparation of the driver.
-The explanation to “Seasonal Performance” can also be found in the details……the details pertaining to the weather that is.
+The explanation to “Seasonal Performance” can also be found in the details……the details pertaining to the weather.
 There are three main variables that affect an engine’s ability to make power and directly impact a race cars on-track performance.
 These are temperature, water vapor and barometric pressure.
 Below we have simplified how “The Big Three” relate to and affect alcohol and gasoline burning engines differently.
 When comparing these fuels and examining a race cars summer-time performance it is commonly accepted and understood that both fuels will show a loss with the higher temperature, higher water vapor and lower barometer.
 The key is to understand how and when your fuel of choice is affected by these variables and how much (and how quickly) a variable can change during a race day or weekend event.
 We can begin this process with the three simple sentences below.

 An engine burning gasoline is more affected by temperature changes than an engine burning alcohol.